nus-cs2030s/2324-s2/docs/08-static-method.md

   public static int getNumOfCircles() {
     return Circle.lastId;
   }

+   :
 }
 ```

-- On Line 5, we added a new instance field `id` to store the identifier of the circle.
+- Line 5 adds a new instance field `id` to store the identifier of the circle.
 Note that, since the identifier of a circle should not change once it is created, we use the keyword `final` here.
-- On Line 6, we added a new class field `lastId` to remember that the `lastId` of the latest circle instance.
+- Line 6 adds a new class field `lastId` to remember the `lastId` of the latest circle instance.
 This field is maintained as part of the class `Circle` and is initialized to 0.
-- On Line 15 and 16, as part of the constructor, we initialize `id` to `lastId` and increment `lastId`.
+- On Lines 15 and 16, as part of the constructor, we initialize `id` to `lastId` and increment `lastId`.
 We explicitly access `lastId` through `Circle` to make it clear that `lastId` is a class field.

 Note that all of the above are done privately beneath the abstraction barrier.

 Since `lastId` is incremented by one every time a circle is created, we can also interpret `lastId` as the number of circles created so far.
-On Line 22-24, we added a method `getNumOfCircles` to return its value.
+On Lines 22-24, we added a method `getNumOfCircles` to return its value.

 The interesting thing here is that we declare `getNumOfCircles` with a `static` keyword.
-Similar to a `static` field, a `static` method is associated with a class, not to an instance of the class.
-Such method is called a _class method_.
-A class method is always invoked without being attached to an instance, and so it cannot access its instance fields or call other of its instance methods.
+Similar to a `static` field, a `static` method is associated with a class, not with an instance of the class.
+Such a method is called a _class method_.
+A class method is always invoked without being attached to an instance, so it cannot access its instance fields or call other of its instance methods.
 The reference `this` has no meaning within a class method.
 Furthermore, just like a class field, a class method should be accessed through the class.
 For example, `#!Java Circle.getNumOfCircles()`.

 Other examples of class methods include the methods provided in `java.lang.Math`: `sqrt`, `min`, etc.  These methods can be invoked through the `Math` class: e.g., `Math.sqrt(x)`.